Everything You Need to Know About Changing Plans During ObamaCare’s Open Enrollment Peroid Each Year

 - Change of your permanent home address

-These may be changes that happened in 2014 that you haven’t reported or changes you expect in 2015.
+These may be changes that happened in previous years that you haven’t reported or changes you expect.

 Important: You must report these changes even if your notice says you’ll be automatically enrolled in a plan.

 How Do I Report Changes?

 Follow these steps to report changes to the Marketplace:

 - Open the application that appears on your “My Account” page.
 It will be, pre-filled with most of the information you provided in a previous year.

 - Make any changes to your income, household members, eligibility for job-based insurance, or other information, and submit the application.